Burnout | What is e-presenteeism and how is it affecting you?07 May, 20203 minutes

 Yet, surprisingly, despite the struggles of working from home full-time, two in five (44%) have reported that they feel more connected to their family.
 More than half (54%) can also see the benefits that come with working from home and would like their employer to give them the option to do so more often when lockdown is over.

 “Burnout, which is caused by chronic workplace stress, is a modern phenomenon that poses a huge risk to our physical and mental health,” explained Chris O’Sullivan from the Mental Health Foundation.
-“People working from home during these unprecedented times are at a greater risk of burnout due to the high stakes environment we find ourselves in both globally and personally.
-We cannot have the same business-as-usual expectations on ourselves or of our employees – there simply aren’t enough hours in the day to work full time, look after children at home and keep up our other responsibilities.”
+“People working from home during these unprecedented times are at a greater risk of burnout due to the high-stakes environment we find ourselves in both globally and personally.
+We cannot have the same business-as-usual expectations on ourselves or of our employees – there simply aren’t enough hours in the day to work full time, look after children at home, and keep up with our other responsibilities.”
 He added.